mattnotmax/cyberchef-recipes/README.md

 Full credit to @GCHQ for producing the tool.
 See: https://gchq.github.io/CyberChef/

-## Scenario 1 - Extract base64, decompress and code beautify
+## Scenario 1 - Extract base64, raw inflate and code beautify

 Filename: ahack.bat